 Our City Centre Location

 Our three luxury two-bedroom holiday apartments in this wonderful Grade 2 listed Ogleforth Brewery conversion, are situated in the very heart of historic York.
-Rated 5 Star Gold by Visit England and 2019 Winners of Self-Catering Visit York, they offer views of nearby York Minster, with only the shortest of strolls to this gothic masterpiece and its lovely precinct.
+Rated 5 Star Gold by Visit England and 2019 and 2022 Winners of Self-Catering Visit York, they offer views of nearby York Minster, with only the shortest of strolls to this gothic masterpiece and its lovely precinct.
 You couldn’t wish for a finer location for a York city-centre short break.

 Planning Your Visit